WillianMafra/TaskManager/README.md

 # Task Manager
 ### 📝 Task manager is a web application to create tasks.
 When you create, update or when the deadline date of each task is close, you receive a e-mail.
+### If you are a excel lover, you can create task in the application and export to xlsx or csv.
 <img src="home.png" alt="super-gestao">

 ## 🛠️ Made with Laravel, Composer, NPM, PHP, Postgres, MailPit and Docker